The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 When transporting poultry always remember that:

-Some general information on catching, handling and transport can be found on page 20 of Defra's document: Code of Recommendations for the Welfare of Livestock: Meat chickens and breeding chickens (opens in a new window).
+Some general information on catching, handling and transport can be found in Defra's document Code of Practice for the Welfare of Meat Chickens and Meat Breeding Chickens.

 Anyone transporting poultry in connection with an economic activity must: